Han1-Chri5/alx-system_engineering-devops/0x00-shell_basics/README.md

 Shell script that prints the type of file named
 Shell script that creates a symbolic link
 Shell script that copies all new HTML files
+Shell script to move all files beginning with a cpital letter to a specified directory